Buff Bagwell: New World Order (1996–1999)

-The New Blood (1999–2000)
+New Blood (1999–2000)

 In June 1999, Bagwell engaged in a rivalry with WCW President Ric Flair and Vice President Roddy Piper after claiming he was being held back.
 This led to a three-round boxing match with Piper at Bash at the Beach, which saw Bagwell victorious.
 In September 1999, he feuded with Berlyn when Berlyn issued a challenge to Bagwell, but at Fall Brawl, Bagwell was late coming to the arena and "Hacksaw" Jim Duggan replaced him.
 The next night on Nitro, Bagwell lost to Berlyn after the interference of his bodyguard, The Wall.
 In November, he defeated veteran Curt Hennig in a retirement match.
 Bagwell then feuded with Diamond Dallas Page after he made allegations about Page's wife Kimberly.
 Having spent much of 1999 feuding with older wrestlers, Bagwell was one of the first to join Eric Bischoff's New Blood alliance, forming a tag team with Shane Douglas while both were members.
 Bagwell and Douglas eventually won the World Tag Team Championship from Ric Flair and Lex Luger, giving Bagwell his fifth World Tag Team Title reign and rekindling his feud with Luger from two years earlier.
 At Slamboree, Luger defeated Bagwell via submission with the Torture Rack.

 On May 9, 2000 following a Thunder taping in Springfield, Illinois, Bagwell punched and yelled racial slurs at WCW crew member Darrell Miller after he and Bagwell began arguing when Miller attempted to carry equipment through a doorway in which Bagwell was standing.
 Six days later, Bagwell was charged with battery by the Sangamon County, Illinois State's Attorney's office.
 In response, WCW suspended Bagwell for thirty days and stripped him of his half of the World Tag Team Championship.

 Upon his return, Bagwell attempted to win the World Tag Team Title with Douglas once more, but was unsuccessful.
 Bagwell, now with Torrie Wilson by his side, wrestled Douglas at Bash at the Beach, but lost when Wilson distracted him and sided with Douglas.
 Bagwell then began a feud with Chris Kanyon, who began stalking him and harassing Bagwell's mother Judy as a psychological tactic.
 Bagwell eventually defeated Kanyon in a match where Judy was suspended from a forklift.
 He rescued his mother despite the surprise interference of actor David Arquette.
 In August 2000, David Flair's storyline girlfriend Miss Hancock mysteriously became pregnant.
-Flair quickly accused the womanizing Bagwell, which led to a First Blood match at Halloween Havoc, with Flair hoping to obtain a sample of Bagwell's blood to prove he was the father of Hancock's child.
+Flair quickly accused the womanizing Bagwell, which led to a first blood match at Halloween Havoc, with Flair hoping to obtain a sample of Bagwell's blood to prove he was the father of Hancock's child.
 Although Bagwell was victorious, Flair managed to get his blood sample when Bagwell's nemesis Lex Luger attacked him after the match.
 Bagwell was then revealed as not being the father, and the entire pregnancy was eventually found to have been a fabrication.